cwill-telecom/Stealth-File-and-Message-Transfer-Tool/README.md

 3. Use the `-v` flag for verbose output to debug issues
 4. Verify that the destination IP address is correct
 5. Try different obfuscation methods if one isn't working
+6. Try different delay and chunk-size attributes when send files.

 ## Legal and Ethical Considerations